Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements

 \section{Generic nonlinear matrix for $g_i=0$}

-In this section, we will use the particular decomposition \eqref{eq:decomposition_Fi} and consider the simpler problem where all the functions $g_i=0$ (i.e., the additive model).
+The notion of generic identifiability, according to which a network might not be identifiable only for a few particular cases of functions, can be motivated by \cite[Example~1]{vizuete2024partial}.
+In this section, we will use the decomposition \eqref{eq:decomposition_Fi} and consider the simpler problem where all the functions $g_i=0$ (i.e., the fully additive model).
 This simplification will be used as a mathematical tool to analyze the more general case of non-additive nonlinear networks.
-In the subsection~\ref{subsec:generic}, we will introduce some definitions and results associated exclusively to the functions $f_{i,j}$ to explain the notion of \emph{genericity} that does not depend on the functions $g_i$.
-The contents of this section will be used in the proof of the main results in Section~\ref{sec:DAGs}.